raphaellith/150-Seconds/README.md

 A portion of the tasks are based on the default applications installed on iOS phones.

-# Supported devices

-This game is designed to be played on laptops and tablets (connected to a physical keyboard).
+Also note that this game is designed to be played on laptops and tablets (connected to a physical keyboard).
 The layout may differ for other devices.